pnp/pnpcore/docs/using-the-sdk/branding-intro.md

 // for sites with communication site features enabled the returned chrome options
 // will contain header, navigation and footer objects.
 Other sites will only have
-// the header object loaded.
+// the header and navigation objects loaded.
 ```

 ## Set the site's chrome options